-Since the terror war stated in Nigeria the government budgetary allegation on the section particularly those fighting terrorism was unprecedented, running into trillions or Name of money ought to have improved the quality of the service renders the armed to improve their wenter technologically improved gadgets, or equipment.
-It is also meant to improve their wenter retraining of the personnel, conducive accommodation for officer and men.
-On the contrary of the military are having windfall for fighting insurgency the others are languishing in penary especially the Nigeria police force which suffers a setback in such a way that the police lack modern gadgets and equipment for the policing, poor training and absence of restraining inadequate man power, an poor welfare generally of the police force.
+Since the terror war stated in Nigeria the government budgetary allegation on the security particularly those fighting terrorism was unprecedented, running into trillions of Naira.
+This money ought to have improved the quality of the service renders the armed forces through highly technologically improved gadgets, or equipment.
+It is also meant to improve their welfare, retraining of the personnel, conducive accommodation for officer and men.
+On the contrary as the military are having windfall for fighting insurgency the others are languishing in penury especially the Nigeria police force which suffers a setback in such a way that the police lack modern gadgets and equipment for the policing, poor training and absence of re-training, inadequate man power, and poor welfare generally of the police force.
 These affect the morale of the men.

 The police is the first line of defense in every crisis situation and therefore puts their lives in line in the course of defending the lives and properties of the citizens and making the country safe.
-Patriotism is the driving force of the Nigeria police certain factors kill such patriotic tendences of the officers and men.
-Some of these killer factors include but not limited to lack of a read and adequate care of one's family in the event of death.
+Patriotism is the driving force of the Nigeria police certain factors kill such patriotic tendencies of the officers and men.
+Some of these killer factors include but not limited to lack of insurance, and adequate care of one's family in the event of death.